NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/_index.md

 title: Account and billing
 weight: 3
 meta:
-    description: Set up, maintain, and secure your Cloudflare account and billing information.
+    description: Set up, maintain, and secure your Khulnasoft account and billing information.
 ---

 # Account and billing